Legostaev/react-multiple-chat-widget/README.md

 ## Usage

-1- Add the Widget component to your root component
+1- Add the Widget component to your root component.
+Each chat must contain a unique chatId.
+If the chat IDs match, then such chats will show the same set of messages.

 ```js
 import React from 'react';